City Lament: Hebrew Bible

 In the Jewish tradition, this genre also appears over a millennium later in the Hebrew Bible, particularly in reference to the destruction of Jerusalem by Nebuchadnezzar II of Babylon in the sixth century BCE.
 The similarities are, however, of motif rather than of form; in other respects, the Hebrew genre is quite different from its Sumerian predecessors.

 Lamentations

 The Book of Lamentations shares some motifs with earlier Mesopotamian laments.
 Whereas the Mesopotamian laments are in the voice of the city's tutelary goddess, Lamentations, with its monotheistic background, is instead tenderly addressed as "Daughter Jerusalem" and "Daughter Zion".

 Like its Mesopotamian predecessors, it personifies the city, grieves over its destruction by God, and prays that calamity will overtake its destroyers.
 Unlike them, God does not weep over the destroyed sanctuary, nor does it portray a rebuilding, nor give praise for such a prospect.

 Other occurrences

 Much of the postexilic scroll of Isaiah concerns the destroyed and restored city of Jerusalem.

-Laments can also be found in the Book of Jeremiah, the Book of Ezekiel and the Book of Psalms, Psalm 137.
+Laments can also be found in the Book of Jeremiah, the Book of Ezekiel and Psalm 137.